mongodb/genny/Operations.md

   thread or workload variable exists, it will udpate that value.
 If there is no existing variable, it will be added to the thread variables (tvariables).
-The variable can be set from a _value_ or from another variable (_donorVariable_), but not both.
-Can also set DBName and CollectionName.
+The variable can be set from a _value_ or an explicit _operation_.
+Database name and collection name can also be set.
+  Fields:
-      * _target_: string value name of the variable to update
+      * _target_: string value name of the variable to update (or database or collection)
       * _value_: A json/yaml value to set the variable to
+      * _operation_: A map specifying how to generate the value.
+Always has a field _type_ and other fields depend on the type.
+The types largely match those in overrideDocument.
+        * usevar: Creates a copy of another variable
+          * _variable_ : The variable to copy from
+        * increment: Copy another variable, and post-increment the other variable.
-      * _donorVariable_: A variable to copy a value from.
+          * variable: The variable to copy and increment.
+Must be a number type.
+        * randomint: Generate a random integer value with uniform distribution
+          * _min_ (optional): Min value to generate.
+Default 0
+          * _max_ (optional): Maximum value to generate (not inclusive).
+Default 100
+        * randomstring: Generate a random string
+          * _length_ (optional): Length of string to generate.
+Default 10.
+        * date: Generate the current date
+        * multiply: Multiply another variable by a factor.
+The other variable is not updated.
+          * _variable_: the variable to multiply.
+Must be a number
+          * _factor_: The factor to multiply it by.

 #### Future Operations